gdtk-uq/gdtk/website/content/docs/getting-started/quick-start.md

 ## Prerequisites: background

-This first section is about you, the user of the Gas Dynamics Toolkit.
+This section is about you, the user of the Gas Dynamics Toolkit.
 We assume that your mathematics, science or engineering background adequately prepares you for computational fluid dynamics (CFD) analysis.
 In particular, we assume that you have a working knowledge of geometry, calculus, mechanics,